Resident Assistant Selection

 Am I allowed to student teach/go to preceptorship/have an internship and work as an RA during the same semester?

-Yes, please talk to your RD about these responsibilities and how you balance them in addition to the RA expectations.
+Yes, please talk to your RD about these responsibilities and how you balance them with the RA expectations.